 Normally, these apps tend to live on the second or third page of the home screen inside a single folder.
 However, with the new Shortcut I have created, I can access them directly from the widget panel.
 The best part is that you can create such shortcuts for any number of apps.
 So let’s see how we can create this shortcut, shall we?

-- As you can see, the “Choose from Menu” action allows us to choose from a list of things.
-There are two menu items already created for us but we can create more by tapping on the plus icon.
-We can also rename these menu items and rearrange them by holding and dragging on the buttons on the far right side.
+3. As you can see, the “Choose from Menu” action allows us to choose from a list of things.
+You can use the plus (+) button to add as many menu items as you need, which is 5 in this case.
+You can also rename these menu items and rearrange them by holding and dragging on the buttons on the far right side.

-- Here is the important part.
+6. Here is the important part.
 For every app we launch, we will have to add an action.
-Since I am launching five apps, I will add five “launch app action”.
-I will also hold and drag each launch app action to place under their respective Menu items.
-I will explain why we are doing that in a moment.
-For now, just do this and your end result should match the picture below.
+Since I am launching five apps, I will add five “Open App” actions.
+I will also hold and drag each launch app action to place under their respective menu items.